 This refers to the transformation of raw data into a more usable and actionable format.
 Data processing can involve cleaning, transforming, and integrating data to derive meaningful insights.

-Example: A media company collects raw data from various video streaming platforms, processes it to remove irrelevant content, and structures it in a database to provide personalized recommendations to viewers.
+Example: A media company collects raw data from various video streaming platforms, processes it to remove irrelevant data, and structures it in a database to provide personalized recommendations to viewers.

 Data integration.

-Example: An airline integrates data from its booking system, customer service platform, and social media.
+Example: An airline integrates data from its booking system, customer service platform, and social media channels.
 The goal is to provide a unified, comprehensive view of each customer’s interactions and preferences, enhancing both customer service and overall marketing efforts.

 Data migration.